Martchus/passwordmanager/README.md

 * Use of zlib to (de)compress buffer
 * Use of OpenSSL for symmetric (de)cryption

-Note that some of the mentioned points are actually implemented the underlying libraries [c++utilities](http://github.com/Martchus/cpp-utilities), [qtutilities](http://github.com/Martchus/qtutilities) and [passwordfile](http://github.com/Martchus/passwordfile).
+Note that some of the mentioned points are actually implemented in the underlying libraries [c++utilities](http://github.com/Martchus/cpp-utilities), [qtutilities](http://github.com/Martchus/qtutilities) and [passwordfile](http://github.com/Martchus/passwordfile).